foxis/ESPWeather/README.md

 ![OLED Weather Station variant](schematics/oled_proto.jpg)

-`ESP_WEATHER_VARIANT_OLED` must be enabled in `wificonfig.h` for that option before building.
+`ESP_WEATHER_VARIANT_OLED` must be defined for that option before building.
 It will use a SSD1306 128x64 .96" OLED display and will display current telemetry info except for battery.

 ### Revision 1.0